 "I love taking the children out of school, they are always so polite and considerate to others and because we are all so excited, we just have a great time learning new things, consolidating old things and being out and about together." - Morley Victoria Staff

 "We are so grateful that the staff at Morley Victoria genuinely want to take the children out on school trips and visits.
 We know how much time and effort goes into planning, organising and preparing for these visits but just how much the children enjoy them.
 Thank you to all the staff for making this possible." - School Governor

 At Morley Victoria we are always striving to provide a rounded curriculum full of memorable experiences for all of our children.
-As part of this, our teachers spend a huge amount of time planning how to bring the curriculum alive by organising visitors, workshops and trips.
+As part of this, our teachers spend a huge amount of time planning how to bring the curriculum alive by organising visitors, workshops and trips that not only support academic learning but also that allow opportunities to develop key values, virtues and personal qualities.
 Over the year we provide many opportunities for our children to participate in outdoor learning by using our school grounds, our local area or planning trips.
 We are always looking at different destinations to allow our children to experience a range of different activities.

 We are diligent in carrying out risk assessments before our visits to ensure that the health and safety of our children is considered - this is of paramount importance to us.
 We seek parents / carers permission and sometimes ask for adult volunteers to accompany the children.
 It is our policy to ask you to be part of a group that does not include your child, we see this as being part of our risk assessment to make it fair for all children.

 At the start of their school career we obtain permission to take the children out into the local area to places we can walk to.
 On other occasions when we are going further afield we require your permission to take your children out of school.
 At the bottom of this page is a downloadable, generic Permission Form that can be used if needed.
 Please note that it has to be fully completed and handed in to the school office before the trip takes place for us to be able to use it.